lnxusr1/query-commander/docs/about.md

 ### Cloud-Friendly

-Query Commander is designed to be able to execute in a serverless environment leveraging AWS components including **S3**, **API Gateway**, **Lambda**, and **DynamoDB**.
-This serverless architecture allowes for a centrally installed and managed software platform while eliminating the need for traditional server management, reducing infrastructure costs and maintenance efforts.
+Query Commander is designed to be able to execute in a serverless environment leveraging AWS components including **S3**, **API Gateway**, **Lambda**, **DynamoDB**, and **Secrets Manager**.
+This serverless architecture allows for a centrally installed and managed software platform while eliminating the need for traditional server management, reducing infrastructure costs and maintenance efforts.
 It can be deployed through an automated AWS CloudFormation Template (CFT).

 ### Simplified User Access & Management